 Professor Nigel Harris – Chair

-Nigel’s professional background is as a Clinical Scientist and he has over 25 years’ experience of working in the NHS within Medical Physics and Bioengineering.
+Nigel’s professional background is as a Clinical Scientist and he has over 25 years’ experience of working in Medical Physics.

 John Hurn – Buildings

 John is a mechanical engineer who joined the ILC in 2015 as our Buildings Trustee.
 30 years ago he started two companies – one in engineering baggage handling systems at airports, and one doing listed building works and barn conversions.
 Prior to this, John spent 12 years travelling throughout the world on engineering projects.

 John is currently working on local building projects, and enjoying his time as a Grandfather.

 Alan Veasey is a qualified accountant who joined the ILC as Treasurer in March 2021.
 He has wide financial experience having worked in practice and in private and public sector organisations including haulage, high power semi-conductors, construction, IT, fast moving consumer goods, NHS, Ambulance Services, Cancer Drugs Fund, BaNES and Wiltshire Clinical Commissioning Groups, and several charities as well as running his own company.

 As a Christian he is involved in a local church.
 He is married with two adult sons and enjoys walking, reading, relaxing near the coast, and an occasional full English breakfast.